Britoil

-Britoil plc was originally a privatised British oil company operating in the North Sea.
+Britoil plc was a privatised British oil company producing oil in the North Sea.
 It was once a constituent of the FTSE 100 Index.
-The company was acquired by BP in 1988, becoming a brand of it.
+It was formed from privatisation of the upstream assets of the British National Oil Corporation (BNOC), a state-owned company, in 1982.
+It was acquired by BP in 1988, becoming a brand of it.

 History

-The company was originally formed in 1975 as the British National Oil Corporation (BNOC), a nationalised body, under the provisions of the Petroleum & Submarine Pipe-lines Act 1975.
+The British National Oil Corporation (BNOC), a state-owned body, was originally formed in 1975 under the provisions of the Petroleum and Submarine Pipe-lines Act 1975.
 Its objective was to maintain adequate oil supply levels.

 Britoil's interest in UK oil and gas fields in 1982 was as follows.